SirBoink/Pythonix/README.md

 We employed an impartial evaluation framework where a more powerful LLM (acting as an expert judge) assesses the quality of the two models' outputs against a ground truth analysis of the student's code.

 #### **The "Pythonix" Persona**
-To elicit high-quality, Socratic-style feedback, we developed a system prompt that instructs the models to adopt the persona of "Pythonix," a helpful and encouraging tutor inspired from the world of the comic 'Asterix'.
+To get high-quality, Socratic style feedback, I developed a system prompt that instructs the models to adopt the persona of "Pythonix," a helpful and encouraging tutor inspired from the world of the comic 'Asterix'.

 > The system prompt guides the LLM to first analyze the student's code for errors and then generate questions that encourage deeper thinking and lead the student to their own discovery.
-Without this contextual guidance, the LLMs consistently failed to grasp the nature of the task and would often just provide the corrected code.
+Without this contextual guidance, I observed that the LLMs consistently failed to grasp the nature of the task and would often just provide the corrected code.

 #### **Research-Backed Evaluation Criteria**
 The evaluation rubric was designed based on established frameworks, including: